Skip to main content

 Filing Requirements

 A.R.S. §41-1279.07(C) requires cities and towns to submit an annual expenditure limitation report (AELR), an accountants’ report on the AELR, and audited financial statements to us.
 Auditors’ reports on internal controls and compliance for federal programs (single audit reports) are not required to be submitted.
-See audit requirements FAQ #1 for information on when biennial audits are allowed and budgeting and FAQ #3 for information on when a city or town should submit certain budget information to us.
+See audit requirements FAQ #1 for information on when biennial audits are allowed and budgeting FAQ #3 for information on when a city or town should submit certain budget information to us.

 A.R.S. §41-1279.07(E) requires a city’s or town’s governing body (city or town council) to annually designate a chief fiscal officer (CFO) to officially submit the AELR on the governing body’s behalf.